-In the throes of Los Angeles, where lingering traffic flows through the workdays crowd out hopes of a time when the world might move differently, it can be difficult to imagine things actually changing.
-Yet when one encounters stories of the shakers and movers right in our midst, it’s clear that even if it might appear we’re only slouching in limbo out here, things are actually moving around us each day.
+In the throes of Los Angeles, where traffic jams crowd out hopes of a day when the world might move differently, it can be difficult to imagine things actually changing.
+Yet when one encounters stories of the shakers and movers right in our midst, it’s clear that even if it appears like we’re only slouching in limbo out here, things are actually moving around us each day.
 Arasele Torrez tells one such cuento.

 Where are your parents from?
 Do you know how they met and/or when they were married?
 My parents are from San Luis Potosi, Mexico.
 They met when my dad was visiting their town of Rio Verde in 1989.
 My parents never got married.
 However, they have been separated for over eight years now.